This is the secret key to knowing people as they are, what they feel, how they may judge, what they may do:

-First, what you feel, other people would feel; what you fear, desire, despise or admire, other people do.
-If you do not believe me read the Essays of Montaigne and you will see yourself in a mirror.
+If you do not believe my hint that we humans are similar and comparable, read the Essays of Montaigne and chances are that you will see yourself in a mirror.

-Start with asking yourself what you would do if you were them, in their situation, then look, listen and judge with common sense, as things keep changing.
-You will become a fine psychologist.
-Forget the complicated theories.
+Start with asking yourself what you would experience and do if you were him, her, them, in their situation, by what you know what they may feel and know or ignore.
+Then look, listen and judge with common sense, as things keep changing while you think and act.

 Essays of Michel de Montaigne, Tr.
 Charles Cotton, 1877